coinbase/nft-dapp-starter-kit/smart-contracts/README.md

 ### Superuser / "OnlyOwner" methods

-Please note that the owner of the deployed NFT contract will have the ability to perform the following sensitive operations:
+Please note that the owner of the deployed NFT contract will have the ability to perform the following sensitive operations at any time:

 1. Withdraw funds from the contract
 2. Reserve tokens and gift tokens to others
 3. Activate and deactivate the sale states
-4. Set the royalty address
+4. Set and update the royalty address
-5. Set the metadata URI
+5. Set and update the metadata URI
+6. Set and update the allowlist

-We recommend project team to transfer the ownership of the contract to a multi-sig wallet ([Gnosis Safe](https://gnosis-safe.io/app/) recommended) to reduce the risk of having a superuser account.
+We recommend project team to transfer the ownership of the contract to a multi-sig wallet ([Gnosis Safe](https://gnosis-safe.io/app/) recommended) to reduce the risks that come with a single superuser account.
 As the contract is an Ownable, you can use the [transferOwnership](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable-transferOwnership-address-) function to do so.

+We also advise project teams to make users in their community aware of these superuser contract methods.

 ### Risk of Frontrunning